Practical guidance for following Christ daily—prayer, Bible reading, spiritual disciplines, and growing in godliness.

 What Is the Place of Public Scripture Reading?

-Family Bible Reading – How to Make It Effective?
+Family Bible Reading: How Do We Make It Effective?

 How do I teach my children to love Scripture?